timotif/libasm/README.md

 ## Getting Started
 The project is tested on Ubuntu Linux 24.04 LTS.
+In the `mac_silicon` branch you can find a version working on Mac Silicon with Rosetta.
 ### Prerequisites
 - **nasm**: The Netwide Assembler, used to assemble the assembly code.
 - **GCC**: The GNU Compiler Collection, used to compile the C code.